 The answer is no, you don’t!
 Read on to find out why…

-Getting a new device doesn’t mean you’ll need Facebook account because your Facebook account isn’t tied to any specific device.
+Getting a new device doesn’t mean you’ll need a Facebook new account because your Facebook account isn’t tied to any specific device.

 Your account (and all the info contained within it) actually reside on Facebook’s servers, not your device.

-As long as you know your Facebook username (or email address) and password you’ll be able to log into your account and use Facebook from any computer via a web browser or any mobile device via either a mobile web browser or the Facebook app.
+As long as you know your Facebook login info you’ll be able to sign into your account and use Facebook from any computer via a web browser or any mobile device via either a mobile web browser or the Facebook app.

-Now all of the above being said, you will definitely need to know your Facebook username (or email address) and password to log into Facebook on the new device, so make sure you have those pieces of information handy before you deactivate your old device.
+Now all of the above being said, you will definitely need to know your Facebook username (or email address or mobile phone number) and password to log into Facebook on the new device, so make sure you have those pieces of information handy before you deactivate your old device.

 If you have Two-Factor Authentication enabled on your Facebook account and you receive your login authentication codes via text message, you won’t need to disable Two-Factor Authentication unless you’ll be getting a new phone number along with the new phone.